SippinOnJuiceBox/react-native-stepform/README.md

 - **Built-in Validation** - Integrated Zod validation with error handling
 - **Async Operations** - Support for API calls during form progression
 - **Highly Customizable** - Style and render props for complete UI control
+- **Skippable Questions** - Support for optional questions that can be skipped
+- **Separate Enter/Exit Animations** - Customizable animations for entering and exiting questions

 ## Installation